If you’re like most business owners, you want to diversify your income and find new ways to grow your business.

 Luckily, there is a solution to this!

-You can choose from various multi-channel integration apps that make managing multiple Shopify stores much more straightforward.
+You can choose from various multi-channel integration apps that simplify managing multiple Shopify stores.

 We will discuss some of our favorite tools and apps below: